-'virtual private network' means a private telecommunications network that makes use of the public switched telecommunication network or other telecommunication facility; 'voice over internet protocol' means a series of techniques permitting transmission of a voice over the internet or through one or more telecommunication facilities using internet protocol.".
+'voice over internet protocol' means a series of techniques permitting transmission of a voice over the internet or through one or more telecommunication facilities using internet protocol.''.

-2. Section 2 of the principal Act is hereby amended by the addition of the following paragraph:
+2. Section 2 of the principal Act is hereby amended by the addition of the following paragraphs:

-"(r) promote and facilitate convergence of telecommunication, broadcasting and information technology.".
+- "(r) promote and facilitate convergence of telecommunication, broadcasting and information technology; - (s) develop the Information, Communication and Technology (ICT) strategy for the Republic, in order to bridge the digital divide.".

-3. The following section is hereby substituted for section 3 of the principal Act: "3.
-This Act shall not apply in relation to broadcasting, broadcasting signal distribution or broadcasting services frequency bands, except as provided in sections [28(3)] $\underline{2(r)}$ and 127 to 129 and in relation to multimedia services (if applicable).".
+3. The following section is hereby substituted for section 3 of the principal Act:

+"3.
+This Act shall not apply in relation to broadcasting, broadcasting signal 10 distribution or broadcasting services frequency bands, except as provided in sections [28(3)] 2(r) and 127 to 129 and in relation to multimedia services (if applicable).".